faizyorg/modernize-apps-guides/03-mono-to-micro-part-2.md

 curl http://localhost:8081

 ```
-You should now see the html page HTML.
+You should now see the raw html page content.

 > **NOTE:** The service calls to get products from the catalog doesn't work yet.
 Be patient!
 We will work on it in the next steps.